Pronovix/devportal-starterkit/README.md

 project).
 Wait until your site gets installed. _(This step can be skipped if you would like to import an existing database)._

-While it is not strictly necessary to enable the redis module, it is recommended.
+While it is not strictly necessary to enable the redis module, it is recommended to do so.

 ## Import database and public files